LSDOlab/modopt/docs/README.md

 You can also customize the URL on *Read the Docs*, if needed.

 ### If you are just making modifications to the existing docs
-Make sure to update the `requirements.txt` with dependencies for *Read the Docs* to build the documentation exactly as in your local build.
+Make sure to update the `docs/requirements-docs.txt` with dependencies for *Read the Docs* to build the documentation exactly as in your local build.
 Optionally, edit the `.readthedocs.yml` in the project root directory for building with specific operating systems or versions of Python.
 After you commit and push, *Read the Docs* will build your package on its servers and once its complete, you will see your documentation online.